redhat-developer/vscode-extension-tester/KNOWN_ISSUES.md

 ## VS Code Version Support & Backward Compatibility

-Extension Tester **currently supports the latest 3 minor releases** of VS Code (subject to change if VS Code 2.x ever comes out).
-Additionally, the oldest release of VS Code that can be successfully used with Extension Tester is `1.37.0`.
+ExTester **currently supports the latest 3 minor releases** of VS Code (subject to change if VS Code 2.x ever comes out).
+Additionally, the oldest release of VS Code that can be successfully used with ExTester is `1.37.0`.
 Older versions of VS Code might not work at all.

 Versions older than the supported 3 latest releases, but still newer than `1.37.0` will most likely work just fine.
 However, if they stop working over time, there will be no more fixes to make them work.
 Unless you'd like to contribute these.